-Chickpeas (Cicer arietinum) are large roundish legumes, that look rather like a large round pea with an interesting bumpy surface.
-A staple of Middle Eastern, African and Indian cuisines, domesticated chickpeas (also called garbanzo beans) come in two main groups called desi and kabuli, but you can also find varieties in 21 different colors and several shapes.
-The wild version of chickpeas (Cicer reticulatum) is only found in parts of what is today southeastern Turkey and adjacent Syria, and it is likely that it was first domesticated there, about 10,500 years ago.
-Chickpeas store really well, and are high in nutritive value, and were part of the farming culture that grew out of the Neolithic of the Fertile Crescent.
+The wild version of chickpeas (Cicer reticulatum) is only found in parts of what is today southeastern Turkey and adjacent Syria, and it is likely that it was first domesticated there, about 11,000 years ago.
+Chickpeas were part of the culture that first developed farming on our planet, called the Pre-Pottery Neolithic period.

-Domesticated chickpeas have been found at several archaeological sites, including the Pre-Pottery Neolithic sites of Tell el-Kerkh (ca. 8,000 BC) and Dja'de (11,000-10,300 calendar years ago cal BP, or about 9,000 BC) in Syria, Cayönü (7250-6750 BC), Hacilar (ca 6700 BC), and Akarçay Tepe (7280-8700 BP) in Turkey; and Jericho (8350 BC to 7370 BC) in the West Bank.
+Domesticated chickpeas have been found at several early archaeological sites, including the Pre-Pottery Neolithic sites of Tell el-Kerkh (ca. 8,000 BC) and Dja'de (11,000-10,300 calendar years ago cal BP, or about 9,000 BC) in Syria, Cayönü (7250-6750 BC), Hacilar (ca 6700 BC), and Akarçay Tepe (7280-8700 BP) in Turkey; and Jericho (8350 BC to 7370 BC) in the West Bank.

-Kerem, Zohar, Simcha Lev-Yadun, Avi Gopher, Pnina Weinberg, and Shahal Abbo.
-2007.
-Chickpea domestication in the Neolithic levant through the nutritional perspective.
-Journal of Archaeological Science 34:1289-1293. doi:10.1016/j.jas.2006.10.025
+Kerem Z, Lev-Yadun S, Gopher A, Weinberg P, and Abbo S. 2007.
+Chickpea domestication in the Neolithic Levant through the nutritional perspective.
+Journal of Archaeological Science 34(8):1289-1293. doi:10.1016/j.jas.2006.10.025

-Singh, K.B.
+Singh KB.
 1997.
 Chickpea (Cicer arietinum L.).
 Field Crops Research 53:161-170.